 - What do you currently do to sell your product?

 - Does it work?
 Are you happy with the results?

 - How do you scale it?
 Do you actually know what the step in your plan you should improve or change?

 - What do you want to do next?
 How do you deal with your current customers?

 Just like that, you have a description of your existing Sales Plan, even though we didn’t define it as such at first.
 Now you know what you want to change, let’s look at a framework for re-shaping your Sales Plan.
-Here are some milestones you should follow:
+Here are some milestones you should follow while scaling a business.

 1. Think about your goals and define them

 The best part of a Sales Plan is this as you have unlimited scope for imagination.
 Your vision could be big or small; it really depends on your current stage in the company strategy.
 Write down what you want to achieve in one month, six months, one year, two years, or even 25 years.
 It’s specific yet infinite.

 In order to control your plan, you should divide your expectations into segments.
 These steps will help you to track whether or not you are on the right path.
 To make it happen, you have to set specific numbers.